 We work to ensure that the Nudie Jeans culture and work environment are the same throughout the whole organization.
-All employees have access to our Work Environment Handbook, Internal Policies and Culture Document.
+All employees have access to the Nudie Jeans Work Environment Handbook.
+Internal Policies and Culture Document.
 We also provide each subsidiary with its own Employee Handbook, specific to each country and business area.
-Our Work Environment Coordinator/Safety Supervisor conducts annual safety and fire inspections both at HO and in our stores.
-Fach store has its own Safety Supervisor, chosen by employees.
 Since 2019, Nudie Jeans Marketing has had a Work Environment Committee.
-Four times per year, the group gets together to discuss work environment-related topics.
+The group has meetings every quarter to talk about topics related to the work environment.
 We strive to promote a healthy work-life balance.
 Nudie Jeans shops in Sweden and the Netherlands have a collective bargaining agreement, while Nudie Jeans Marketing, which includes operations at the head office as well as other Nudie Jeans shops, does not.
 A survey to map interest in a collective bargaining agreement among head office employees was conducted a few years ago and resulted in low-to-medium interest in the topic.
 Therefore, we decided to postpone the discussion until there is greater interest from employees at the head office.